simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-03-smart-components-ui-components-and-sandbox-facades-in-angular.md

 ```

-### Folder structure
+### Directory structure

-Even though this is obviously highly opinionated, we came up with a folder structure that looks like this:
+Even though this is obviously highly opinionated, we came up with a directory structure that looks like this:

 - `feat-lib/lib/src/components/ui/foo/foo.ui-component.ts`
 - `feat-lib/lib/src/components/smart/bar/bar.smart-component.ts`